 When you create an app, think about all the details.
 If you want your app to assist, bring money, and work for your audience, you need to intensely nurture it at the idea stage.

-Tip 4.
-Don’t forget to implement push notifications.
+Don’t forget to implement them.
 They can remind your users about an end-of-day special or show personal suggestions.
 If deals and specials would hurt your profitability too much, you can use these notifications to simply remind users about important functions within your app.
 Such notifications will show that you care about your customers.